 When Will There Be More Legal Sports Betting Apps And Sites?

-But PointsBet has been approved to launch, and we’ll definitely see DraftKings, FanDuel, William Hill, and others in the near future.
-Our estimate is that you’ll have at least three different sports betting apps to choose from before the 2020 NFL season-opener.
+But PointsBet has been approved to launch, and we’ll definitely see William Hill and others in the near future.

 What Type Of Sports Can You (And Can’t You) Bet On In Illinois?